 12. Royalty Owner Software

-Oildex provides data to mineral owners so that they do not have to manually input check data into their account software. they have data from over 40 companies.
+Revenue data can be obtained electronically from Oildex and EnergyLink.com.
+They provide data to mineral owners so that they do not have to manually input check data into their accounting software.

 13. Specific Formation Forums